gitpod-io/retired-gatsby-website/src/docs/feature-preview.md

 ## Default IDE

 Gitpod uses Theia as the default IDE.
-This setting allows you to choose between [Theia](https://github.com/eclipse-theia/theia) and [Code](https://github.com/microsoft/vscode) editors as well as provide a custom IDE image.
+This setting allows you to choose between [Theia](https://github.com/eclipse-theia/theia) and [Code](https://github.com/microsoft/vscode) editors.

 You can choose between 3 options:

 - Theia
 - Code

-- Image
+> There's also a private beta for allowing a custom IDE image for the default IDE.
+If you are interested, feel free to reach out through the [contact form](https://www.gitpod.io/contact/).